binu-senevirathne-96/next-pages-edge/EDGE-RUNTIME-NOTES.md

 - **ESLint 9**: For code quality and consistency
 - **Tailwind CSS 4**: For responsive design

-## Application Theme

-This application is implemented as a food blog called "Culinary Canvas" with:

-- Recipe posts with detailed instructions
-- Food-themed color scheme using amber/warm tones
-- Culinary-focused content and terminology
-- Responsive design for all devices

 ## Useful Scripts

-To enhance your development workflow, add these helpful scripts to your `package.json`:
+To enhance your development workflow, the following helpful scripts are included in `package.json`:

 ```json
 "scripts": {